 When it comes to the cheese, it adds a nice depth of flavor to the dressing.
 I used pecorino cheese, but any aged hard cheese would work fine.
 Really good parmesan would work equally well although it tends to be a bit more expensive I think.

 I just grated up a big mound of the stuff and tossed it in.

 Quite honestly, you can just whisk all the ingredients for this Pecorino Dressing together and call it a done deal, but if you have a little food processor, use it to ensure that the ingredients are emulsified nicely.

 I added two ingredients to the dressing after pulsing it a few times.
 First, I added a lot of fresh crushed black peppercorns.
 I used about a teaspoon and they really help round out the flavors in the dressing.
 I also tossed in a few dashes of hot sauce to give it some spice.

-The finished dressing should be on the thin side for easy drizzling.
+The finished Pecorino Dressing should be on the thin side for easy drizzling.

-I think this dressing works best over tangy salads.
+I think this Pecorino Dressing works best over tangy salads.
 When I served this version, I drizzled it over a salad of greens, strawberries, blueberries, red onion, avocado, and slivered Parmesan cheese.